 The reason so many people need to have their wisdom teeth removed is that most modern humans don’t have jaws that are large enough for these teeth to fit.

 Anthropologists know that our ancestors had larger jaws on average than people do today.
 They may have had space for a third set of molars, but a vast majority of us do not.

 This also is why wisdom teeth can create problems when they do try to erupt.
 If they don’t have enough space they can become impacted.
 This means they are not able to fully emerge.

 Whether these teeth are completely impacted (which means they do not break the surface of your gums) or partially impacted, they can cause similar problems.

 Your wisdom teeth push into your the adjacent teeth.
-This can cause your teeth to become more and more misalign.
+This can cause your teeth to become more and more misaligned.
 The longer your wisdom teeth remain in place, the more misaligned your other teeth will become.

-In some cases, wisdom teeth can grow in ways that damage nerves, and they can increase your risk for gum disease, tooth decay, and infections as well.
+In some cases, wisdom teeth can grow in ways that damage nerves and they can increase your risk for gum disease, tooth decay, and infections as well.
 In some cases, wisdom teeth may even create pressure the contributes to sinus problems.